SpinalHDL/SpinalDoc-RTD/README.rst

 `spinalhdl.github.io/SpinalDoc-RTD <https://spinalhdl.github.io/SpinalDoc-RTD/master/index.html>`_.

 There is also a Chinese version on `spinalhdl-cn.github.io/SpinalDoc-RTD <https://spinalhdl-cn.github.io/SpinalDoc-RTD/zh_CN/index.html>`_.
-This conitnuous localization version is maintained with the help of `Weblate <https://hosted.weblate.org/projects/spinaldoc-rtd/>`_.
+This continuous localization version is maintained with the help of `Weblate <https://hosted.weblate.org/projects/spinaldoc-rtd/>`_.

 You can also find the API documentation on `spinalhdl.github.io/SpinalHDL <https://spinalhdl.github.io/SpinalHDL/dev/spinal/index.html>`_.